Cover Photo by Stephanie Klepacki on Unsplash

 Crepe batter can be made the night before or just before serving.
 We prefer to let it sit for a few hours before making the crepes.

 The key, I believe, is the pans.
-Well-used and seasoned pans from France are ideal (the pans can be found online at stores like Williams and Sonoma).
+Well-used and seasoned pans from France are ideal (they can be found online at stores like Williams and Sonoma).
 Omelet pans work as well.
-I have the pans my mom used all those years ago, and it brings her right into the kitchen with me every time I use them.
+I have the pans my mom used all those years ago, and they bring her right into the kitchen with me every time I use them.

-One of the greatest joys of traveling is the country’s cuisine we get to experience.
-When I think of France and my parent’s homeland crepes, it is one of my most cherished memories.
-May this French crepe recipe bring France into your kitchen, bring those you love to your table, and inspire travel to the magnificent country of France.
+One of the greatest joys of traveling is experiencing a country’s cuisine.
+When I think of France and my parents’ homeland crepes, it is one of my most cherished memories.
+May this French crepe recipe bring France into your kitchen, bring those you love to your table, and inspire you to travel to the magnificent country of France.

 Bon Appetit!